axem-solutions/dem/docs/index.md

 - to use a different version of the same tool
 - to use a completely different tool

-Containerization ensures the **safe coexistence** of the same tools with different version numbers.
+Containerization ensures the **safe coexistence** of the different versions of the same tools.
-Adding a new tool is as simple as to change one, making the Development Environment very **scalable**.
+Adding a new tool is as simple as changing one, making the Development Environment **scalable**.

 ### :material-share: Reliable Development Environment sharing
 To **create software predictively and effectively**, it is crucial to have a **consistent**